Help and support

 - University Support Services – there are also a number of specialised support services.
 You will find information about these services in MyManchester.

-From registration to graduation, the undergraduate team will be here at every point to support and guide you through your three years in Manchester.
+From registration to graduation, the Student Support Hub team will be here at every point to support and guide you through your undergraduate journey at the University of Manchester.

 We have an enormous amount of experience so don’t hesitate to contact us.
 Make us your first port of call for any queries you have regarding your academic progress or personal welfare.